 Best practices for socializing a German Shepherd:

-- Start early – Training your German Shepherd to be friendly starts as soon as the puppy is released into your custody.
+• Start early – Training your German Shepherd to be friendly starts when the puppy is released into your custody.
 Socialization is a crucial part of your German Shepherd’s development.
 Do you want to know more about socialization?
-Check out this detailed post, Easy Ways To Socialize a German Shepherd.
+Check out this detailed post, Easy Ways To Socialize a German Shepherd

 Trigger Calmness on Command

 German Shepherd puppies can become boisterous.
-They can also show aggression and dominant or territorial behavior if they feel threatened or have too much pent-up energy.
-You can prevent these behaviors with adequate socialization and sufficient daily exercise.
-You can also train your German Shepherd to be calm.
+They can also show aggression, dominant, or territorial behavior if they feel threatened or have too much pent-up energy.

-To train a German Shepherd to be calm, you have to anchor a command that initially correlates with his calmness and later triggers it.
+To train a German Shepherd to be calm, you must anchor a command that initially correlates with his calmness and later triggers it.
 Gradually practice using the word “CALM” or “CALM DOWN” to return him to a neutral state.

 Best practices for training a GSD to be calm on command:

-- Never reward aggressive behavior – Do not reward your German Shepherd when he is in an aggressive state.
-Some inexperienced dog owners assume that a GSD is cranky because he is hungry and ends up feeding their pet without realizing that they’re rewarding aggressive tendencies.
+• Never reward aggressive behavior – Do not reward your German Shepherd when he is aggressive.
+Some inexperienced dog owners assume that a GSD is cranky because he is hungry and feed their pet without realizing they’re rewarding aggressive tendencies.

 6. Discourage Bad Behavior

-To strengthen this point, and learn more, here’s my article on how to discipline a German Shepherd.
+To strengthen this point and learn more, here’s my article on disciplining a German Shepherd.

 Stop Unnecessary Barking